Throwing Weighted Dogs Can Increase Velocity! Wait… What?

 9) The program must include a healthy blend of regular baseball throws, modulating volume and intensity to ensure safe development and transfer of the training effect to mound performance.
 As athletes advance through the process, actual mound throws with a 5 oz ball must be introduced to ensure adequate transfer to game performance.

 According to sources, The Rays chose 10 subjects in the first year of their weighted ball velocity program (they did not share the names or details of each subject with me).
 Participation was voluntary and some were chosen from a list of pitchers considered to be at risk for release if they didn’t improve.
 Their program lasted 8 weeks (a little too short for my liking).
 Several potential candidates were eliminated before entering the program due to variables discussed above.
 Of the 10 actual participants, one dropped out due to pain, 1 remained neutral, 8 gained significant velocity, and at least one made it from the scrap heap to the major leagues.
-At the time of this writing, my sources report that The Rays have expanded the program and will use it again in spring training.
+At the time of this writing, my sources report that The Rays have expanded the program and have used it in every spring training since it began.

 The evidence is becoming pretty clear.
-Weighted balls are safe and effective as a TOOL for training prolific throwers… a TOOL… NOT a panacea… NOT THE Answer… A TOOL for creating more efficient, durable and powerful arms.
-At The Ranch, we use them frequently under the aforementioned conditions and have for years…
+Weighted balls are not inherently “dangerous” when applied appropriately.
+Weighted balls can be a safe and effective as a TOOL for training prolific throwers… a TOOL… NOT a panacea… NOT THE Answer… A TOOL for creating more efficient, durable and powerful arms.
+At The Ranch, we use them, when we deem them necessary, under the aforementioned conditions and have for years…

 So this rage about these new weighted ball things?
 It’s so 20 years ago.